-(From 2011 Vintage) Daring, innovative and with a reputation for often being the last to harvest, Jean-Charles Cazes defined the style of Lynch-Bages in the 1930's.
+(2008 Vintage) Daring, innovative and with a reputation for often being the last to harvest, Jean-Charles Cazes defined the style of Lynch-Bages in the 1930's.
 The wine's distinctive character has earned it a place amongst Pauillac's greatest.
 It combines structure, finesse and elegance, offering generous aromas in its youth and developing deeper complexities with bottle age.
+The estate’s reputation as a top quality wine producer took off in 1945 after a series of exceptional vintages.
+Since then, Lynch-Bages has continued to produce excellent wines, even during years considered difficult in the Bordeaux region.
+The wine’s deep colour and tannic backbone have become part of its signature style.
+Jean-Michel Cazes, grandson of Jean-Charles, has worked hard to develop and refine the wine’s supple and smooth structure over the years.
+Vintage after vintage, the estate’s precise and excellent winemaking techniques have served to firmly establish Lynch-Bages reputation for consistent quality.

 To my great disappointment, the bottle i opened in August 2011 was well past its prime.
 Since I was unable to taste it at its best, I will reserve judgment and only caution others that if you have an '85 Lynch-Bages at home, open it soon - it's probably already too late.